Nynxz/3813ict-assignment-1/README.md

 > - Using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)

 ## Git
 Initial project was created in `main branch`.
 Became a mess as I learnt new things about Angular, decided to create `v2 branch` which is a recreation of the main branch.
+Once v2 caught up with v1, I merged the changes into main and deleted the v1 frontend directory.

 Both the Angular Frontend and the Express Backend are contained within a single repository
 - https://github.com/Nynxz/3813ict-assignment-1

-v1 was contained within `ngfrontend` while the new v2 frontend is contained within the `frontend` directory.
-The Express backend is contained within the `backend` directory.

 I will be using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)  and also try my best to conform to [Angulars Commit Message Guidelines (Types)](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type).
 - **Types**